 Once my husband learned how to make homemade butterfingers it became his mission to make them for our neighbors for the holidays!
-Granted we had to make about 5 batches because we kept eating them before we got around to gifting them (ahh the joys of cannabis and candy making).
+Granted we had to make about 5 batches because we kept eating them before we got around to gifting them.

 If it Cracks…

 If it does crack, you can completely crush it up and roll them into bonbons.

 Simply crush the candy using a blender or food processor, roll into tight balls with either a melon scooper or your hands and chill the fridge.